Google I/O 2019 has passed, and here’s a recap of the most important things that have been announced for the Google Play Console!

 In general, metrics have been rebuilt from the ground up, aiming to answer the most critical issues: the number of users you acquire or the number of existing users you lost in the last 30 days.
 New metrics are broader and more accurate, as they now show information on returning users, a critical aspect to understand your total acquisition.
 It also offers ten times more metrics and variations than the current ones.
 To make data consumption easier, there has also been an update of the statistics page to automatically perform common analysis like benchmarking growth rates.

 Last but not least, average rating calculation is changing.
 Instead of a lifetime and cumulative value, the new average will give more weight to the most recent ratings, which it gives users better understanding of the current state of the app, and it also reflects the work an app has done to improve.
-Regarding reviews, ratings increase by 0,7 stars when users get a reply from developers, so Google is trying to make it easier to respond to user reviews.
+Regarding reviews, ratings increase (on average) by 0,7 stars when users get a reply from developers, so Google is trying to make it easier to respond to user reviews.
 They’ll try to achieve it by using one-touch automatic suggested replies, build on machine learning, really similar to those working on Gmail.
 These suggested replies are based on the content of a user review and the way you naturally communicate to your users.

 Tools to helps your business grow sustainably through marketing and monetization